 I found that learning about the different types of kitchen knives and their uses is the first step to becoming a better chef.
 Over the last century, many different knives have been developed to tackle the myriad of tasks found in the modern kitchen.
 Many of us prefer to prepare dishes from around the world and due to the delicacy of certain cooking styles, specialty blades have begun to spring up in kitchens around the globe.
 These blades may have been developed hundreds of years ago but they still serve the foods they did all those years ago.

-Some of these blade date back to ancient cultures, while many display more recent designs that were developed to tackle very specific scenarios.
+Some of these blades date back to ancient cultures, while many display more recent designs that were developed to tackle very specific scenarios.
 No matter what you plan to cook, there is the perfect knife for the job.
-There is literally hundreds of types of kitchen knives in existence today and understanding the different types of kitchen knives takes a brief investment of your time.
+There are literally hundreds of types of kitchen knives in existence today and understanding the different types of kitchen knives takes a brief investment of your time.

 Kitchen knives come in a variety of different materials and depending on your intended use you may find one type of steel better suited to tackle the task.
 These are the most commonly found kitchen knife materials.